hanami/site/content/docs/dry-rb/dry-core/v1.1/_index.md

 ---
 title: Introduction
 pages:
   - cache
   - constants
+  - classes:
+    - class-attributes
- - classes
+    - class-builder
   - deprecations
   - equalizer
   - extensions
 ---

 `dry-core` is a simple toolset that can be used in many places.